uk000/goto/README.md

     </tbody>
 </table>

 Once the server is up and running, rest of the interactions and configurations are done purely via REST APIs.

 <br/>

-#
+# <a name="client-features"></a>
 # Client Features

+## <a name="client-http-traffic"></a> HTTP Targets and Traffic
-As a client tool, `goto` offers the following features:
+As a client tool, `goto` offers the feature to configure multiple targets and send http traffic:
 - Allows targets to be configured and invoked via REST APIs
-- Configure targets to be invoked ahead of time before invocation
+- Configure targets to be invoked ahead of time before invocation, as well as auto-invoke targets upon configuration
 - Invoke selective targets or all configured targets in batches
-- Multiple concurrent invocations of batches of targets
-- Control the number of concurrent requests per target via `replicas` field
-- Control the total number of requests per target via `requestCount` field
-- Control the minimum wait time after each replica set invocation per target via `delay` field
+- Control various parameters for a target: number of concurrent, total number of requests, minimum wait time after each replica set invocation per target, various timeouts, etc
-- Control the minimum duration over which total requests are sent to a client using combination of `requestCount` and `delay`
 - Headers can be set to track results for target invocations, and APIs make those results available for consumption as JSON output.
+- Retry requests for specific response codes, and option to use a fallback URL for retries
+- Make simultaneous calls to two URLs to perform an A-B comparison of responses.
+In AB mode, the same request ID (enabled via sendID flag) are used for both A and B calls, but with a suffix `-B` used for B calls.
+This allows tracking the A and B calls in logs.

 The invocation results get accumulated across multiple invocations until cleared explicitly.
-The invocation results can be read back as overall totals, or totals per invocation.
-Invocations are tracked via a sequential numeric counter starting with 1.
-An invocation may involve one or more targets (depending on how it was triggered).
-The result of an invocation includes totals for targets included in that invocation, whereas the overall totals are summed across all invocations.
+Various results APIs can be used to read the accumulated results.
 Clearing of all results resets the invocation counter too, causing the next invocation to start at counter 1 again.

 In addition to keeping the results in the `goto` client instance, those are also stored in locker on registry instance if enabled.
 (See `--locker` command arg)